BuildOnViction/docs/docs/get-started/masternode.md

 - Must be facing internet directly (no NAT, public IP)
 - Must have at least 8 cores
 - Must have at least 32Go of RAM
+- Must use a PaaS ("cloud") provider of your choice (AWS, Digital Ocean, Google Cloud, etc.)
 - Storage must be SSD

 The full node will serve on port `30303` for p2p communication with other nodes, `8545` for RPC api and `8546` for websocket api.